 Elaine has two daughters, Cara and Roisin, who take up most of her spare time when she isn’t at work.
 Although she loves to eat out with her husband and family, take Molly for long walks to help tire her out, and you’ll often find her in Horsforth Park with the bootcamp fitness teams!

 Meet Melissa and her dogs Chester and Murphy!
 You might notice a family resemblance to our deputy head nurse Katie and you’d be right, Melissa is Katie’s younger sister.

-Melissa joined us last year as she wanted to complete an apprenticeship in administration and business, so she has lots of college work to do alongside her role in the practice.
+Melissa joined us two years ago to complete an apprenticeship in administration and business.
+She’s now achieved her apprenticeship which we are all very proud of, and has joined the team full time as a reception and admin assistant.
 She is often found on reception helping the reception team and getting to know our pets and owners who come through the door.
 Not surprising that Labradors are Melissa’s favourite animals!